mardix/propel-legacy/README.md

     - Gevent

     - Virtualenvwrapper

+    - PyYaml

+    - Jinja2

+Requirements:

+    - Nginx

     - php-fpm (optional if running PHP/HTML site)

-** TESTED ON CENTOS AND WITH PYTHON 2.7.
+	- git (not really required, but good to have)

 ---

-### Install
+## Install & Setup

 	pip install deployapp

-After installing *deployapp* for the first time, run the following to setup Supervisor conf and logs directories compatible to deployapp.
+After installing *deployapp* for the first time, run the following command to setup Supervisor conf and logs directories compatible to deployapp.

     deployapp-setup

+One more thing you may need to do, is add the `virtualenvwrapper` in your `.bashrc`:

+    export VIRTUALENVWRAPPER_PYTHON=/usr/local/bin/python2.7
+    source /usr/local/bin/virtualenvwrapper.sh

+** of course use the right Python version of your environment

-*You may need root admin.
+** You may need root admin

+Once done, you should be good to go.

 ---

-### How to use
+## How to use

-**deployapp** works in the current working directory (CWD).
+**Deployapp** works in the current working directory (CWD).
 You must have the file `deployapp.yml` in order for it to execute properly.

 So you must `cd` into the directory that contains your `deployapp.yml`